Distribution-uniform anytime-valid sequential inference and the Robbins-Siegmund distributions: Illustration: Sequential conditional independence testing

 \subsection{On the hardness of anytime-valid conditional independence testing}

-As mentioned in \cref{section:cit-refresher}, \citetalias{shah2020hardness} illustrated the fundamental hardness of conditional independence testing by showing that unless additional restrictions are placed on the null hypothesis $\Pcal_0^\star$, any $\Pcal_0^\star$-uniformly valid (fixed-$n$) test is powerless against any alternative, i.e.
+As mentioned in \cref{section:cit-refresher}, \citetalias{shah2020hardness} illustrated the fundamental hardness of conditional independence testing by showing that unless additional restrictions are placed on the null hypothesis $\Pcal_0^\star$, any $\Pcal_0^\star$-uniformly valid (fixed-$n$) test is powerless against any alternative (recall \eqref{eq:best-case-power-worst-case-type-i-err}).
 Does an analogous result hold if $\dot \Gamma_n$ is replaced by an anytime-valid hypothesis test $\widebar \Gamma_k^\brackm$ as in \cref{definition:distribution-time-uniform-type-I-error-control}?
-The following proposition gives an answer to this question, confirming that anytime-valid conditional independence testing is fundamentally hard in a sense similar to \eqref{eq:best-case-power-worst-case-type-i-err}.
+The following theorem gives an answer to this question, confirming that anytime-valid conditional independence testing is fundamentally hard in a sense similar to \eqref{eq:best-case-power-worst-case-type-i-err}.